greenonline/PET_Text_Scroll/README.md

 >
 > Once you have entered a character you can place it anywhere within a defined background in the background editor.
 The 'J' key is used to move control between either the character editor or the background editor.
 You can see which mode you are in by seeing which cursor is flashing.
 >
 > The background size is defined with the WINDOW SIZE option and the window con be anything from two by two character upwards, the maximum in either direction being $FFFF.
 Obviously your screen size is limited by the amount of memory available.
 If there is not enough room for your window then you will have to enter new values.
 I have made up to 32K of memory available for the window though I'm sure that you will find that you very rarely use this much.
-The two numbers in the middle of the screen, after the word DATA, show you where your window starts ond finishes in memory.
+The two numbers in the middle of the screen, after the word DATA, show you where your window starts and finishes in memory.
 >
 > One very important consideration for games programmers is where they are actually going to put their screen.
 The BASE ADDRESS option will prompt you for the base address of the background so that you can move it where you want.
 Do make sure that you don't overwrite any other programs in memory, such as the editor.
 >
-> You may think that it is a little limiting to just see a small section of your total graphics screen ot one time.
-1 have therefore included the 'W' command which will switch to a fuli screen display in which you can move around the background, movement being controlled by the cursor keys only.
+> You may think that it is a little limiting to just see a small section of your total graphics screen at one time.
+1 have therefore included the 'W' command which will switch to a full screen display in which you can move around the background, movement being controlled by the cursor keys only.
 >
 > It is possible to set up o border character which is displayed around the smaller editing window.
 I usually leave this blank though you may try different effects by putting fancy borders around the screen.
 This does not apply to full screen mode.
 >
 >
 > #### Painting a large area
 >
-> When producing backgrounds if is quite usual for large areas of the background to be repeated elsewhere in the backdrop.
+> When producing backgrounds it is quite usual for large areas of the background to be repeated elsewhere in the backdrop.
 A GRAB option is available that will allow you to grab a rectangular area of the backdrop and copy it to another position of the screen.
 >
-> To use this mode you should be in rhe background editing section of the character editor.
+> To use this mode you should be in the background editing section of the character editor.
 Move the cursor to where the top left of the block to be copied is and press the left arrow key (top right of the keyboard).
 Use the cursor keys to move the bottom right of the area to be copied, and the rectangular area marked will be highlighted.
 Once the highlight covers the total area that you want to copy press the RETURN key.
 Now when you move around the background you will drag with you a copy of the block marked.
 You can place this anywhere on the backdrop by pressing '*'.
 RUN/STOP is used to exit this mode.
 >
 >
 > #### Saving and Loading
 >
 > As I said earlier, it is possible to load any type of file into memory from the main menu.
-It is also possible to laod any type of file from within any of the other editors as well.
+It is also possible to load any type of file from within any of the other editors as well.
 However the I/O device is separate in each editor so you must change it in each section of the program.
 >
 > Even though you can LOAD in any type of data from within any section of the program, you can only save each type of data from the correct editor.
 You must therefore be in the character editor in order to SAVE your user defined graphics.
 You must be in the background editor in order to save backgrounds.
 >